CourtHive/tods-competition-factory/documentation/docs/concepts/scaleItems.md

   scaleAttributes,
 });
 ```

+## Generating Seeding scaleItems

+Scale items may be generated automatically using [autoSeeding](/docs/apis/tournament-engine-api#autoseeding) or [generateSeedingScaleItems](/docs/apis/tournament-engine-api#generateseedingscaleitems) and then saved to participants with [setParticipantScaleItems](/docs/apis/tournament-engine-api#setparticipantscaleitems).

+## scaleItem Accessors

 When **scaleValues** are objects, **scaleAttributes** may include an **accessor** describing an attribute path to a nested value.